-Starting May 2014, the Bank offsets loans to customers by directly reducing non-recoverable loans fully covered by depreciation adjustments.
-The Bank no longer has reasonable expectations regarding the generation of future cash flows from the respective loans, including the flows that could be obtained in the legal execution procedures.
+Starting May 2014, the Bank offsets loans to customers by directly reducing non-recoverable loans fully covered by depreciation adjustments, for which the Bank no longer has reasonable expectations regarding the generation of future cash flows from the respective loans, including the flows that could be obtained in the legal execution procedures.
 The Bank's management does not consider that these receivables meet the criteria for derecognition in the Bank's accounts.

-At 31 December 2020, the amount of off-balance-sheet loans at gross value is RON 499,043,782 (2019: RON 509,157,858).
+At 31 December 2021, the amount of off-balance-sheet loans at gross value is RON 509,852,101 (2020: RON 499,043,782).